Patellar Tendon Rupture

 Following surgery, a brace may be necessary to protect the healing tendon.
 Complete healing of the tendon will take about 6 months.

 Risks and Complications of Surgical Treatment of Patellar Tendon Rupture

 As with all surgeries, surgery for patellar tendon rupture may be associated with certain risks and complications such as weakness and loss of motion.
 In some cases, the tendon that is re-attached may detach from the kneecap or tear.
 Other complications such as infection and blood clot may be observed.

-If you have experienced a patellar tendon rupture, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patient in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a patellar tendon rupture, please contact Dr. Kelechi Okoroha, orthopedic knee specialist treating patient in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.